Skip to main content

 Then in February 2008, a court ruled in Jonathan L. v.
 Superior Court that parents needed credentials to homeschool in California.
 For about six months, families worried they might be breaking the law.
 Then in August 2008, the court reheard the case and reversed its ruling.
 In the rehearing, the court held that "California statutes permit home schooling as a species of private school education" under EC Section 48222.
 The phrase "persons capable of teaching" does not mean you need a teaching credential.
 The law has been settled since.

 California is a moderate-regulation state.
 You file a PSA once a year under EC Section 33190.
-You keep an attendance register per EC Section 48222.
+EC Section 48222 says you keep an attendance register, but nobody checks it.
+The CDE has no authority to inspect private schools.
 You cover the required subjects under EC Sections 51210 and 51220.
 That is it.
 The state does not check your curriculum.
 It does not require testing.

 At a glance